Paul Manafort

-On October 27, 2017, Manafort and his business associate Rick Gates were indicted in the U.S. District Court for the District of Columbia on multiple charges arising from his consulting work for the pro-Russian government of Viktor Yanukovych in Ukraine before Yanukovych's overthrow in 2014.
+On October 27, 2017, Manafort and his business associate Rick Gates were indicted in the United States District Court for the District of Columbia on multiple charges arising from their consulting work for the pro-Russian government President of Ukraine, Viktor Yanukovych, before Yanukovych was overthrown during the Revolution of Dignity in February 2014.
 The indictment came at the request of Robert Mueller's Special Counsel investigation.
 In June 2018, additional charges were filed against Manafort for obstruction of justice and witness tampering that are alleged to have occurred while he was under house arrest, and he was ordered to jail.
 Manafort was prosecuted in two federal courts.
 In August 2018, he stood trial in the United States District Court for the Eastern District of Virginia and was convicted on eight charges of tax and bank fraud.
 Manafort was next prosecuted on ten other charges, but this effort ended in a mistrial with Manafort later admitting his guilt.
 In the United States District Court for the District of Columbia, Manafort pled guilty to two charges of conspiracy to defraud the United States and witness tampering, while agreeing to cooperate with prosecutors.
 On November 26, 2018, Mueller reported that Manafort violated his plea deal by repeatedly lying to investigators.
 On February 13, 2019, D.C.
 District Court Judge Amy Berman Jackson concurred, voiding the plea deal.
 On March 7, 2019, Judge T. S. Ellis III sentenced Manafort to 47 months in prison.
 On March 13, 2019, Jackson sentenced Manafort to an additional 43 months in prison.
 Minutes after his sentencing, New York state prosecutors charged Manafort with sixteen state felonies.
 On December 18, 2019, the state charges against him were dismissed because of the doctrine of double jeopardy.
-The Republican-controlled Senate Intelligence Committee concluded in August 2020 that Manafort's ties to individuals connected to Russian intelligence while he was Trump's campaign manager "represented a grave counterintelligence threat" by creating opportunities for "Russian intelligence services to exert influence over, and acquire confidential information on, the Trump campaign."

-On May 13, 2020, Manafort was released to home confinement due to the threat of COVID-19.
-On December 23, 2020, U.S. President Donald Trump pardoned Manafort.
+In August 2020, the United States Senate Select Committee on Intelligence concluded in August 2020 that Manafort's ties to individuals connected to Russian intelligence while he was Trump's campaign manager "represented a grave counterintelligence threat" by creating opportunities for "Russian intelligence services to exert influence over, and acquire confidential information on, the Trump campaign."
+On May 13, 2020, Manafort was released to home confinement due to the threat of getting infected with COVID-19.
+On December 23, 2020, then-U.S. President Donald Trump pardoned Manafort.

-In mid-March 2024, Manafort re-emerged on the political scene, with reports of him potentially joining the Trump 2024 campaign.
-Manafort was reportedly supporting Sali Berisha.
+In mid-March 2024, Manafort reemerged on the political scene, with reports suggesting that he intended to participate in Donald Trump's 2024 presidential campaign.
+Following Trump's victory at the 2024 United States presidential election, Manafort reportedly cooperated with several individuals from Trump's inner circle (including Tony Fabrizio and Chris LaCivita), as they worked as consultants to the electoral campaign of the former President and Prime Minister of Albania, Sali Berisha's political party, Alliance for a Magnificent Albania, in the 2025 Albanian parliamentary election.